Croton-Harmon Board of Education · May 19, 2026

 02

-A school board isn't a rubber stamp.
-Its job is to set priorities, ask hard questions, and hold the superintendent accountable to the community.
+A school board must set priorities, request information, and hold the superintendent accountable to the community.
 I'll push for genuine deliberation, meaningful community input before decisions are made, and a culture of real transparency.

 03